rumpl/devoxx-docker/docs/01-intro.md

 # Development Environment

 If you're on MacOS or Windows, you can use the provided dev container environment as the exercises require Linux-specific capabilities.
-Two options are available:

-1. **VS Code / JetBrains DevContainer**: Configuration provided in `.devcontainer/`
-2. **Docker Compose**: Run `docker compose run --rm -P --build shell` in the `.devcontainer/` directory
+We recommend using VS Code or JetBrains DevContainer.

 # The code